jakobatgithub/TicTacToe/README.md

 ## About the Game

-Tic Tac Toe is a simple and entertaining game typically played between two players.
-The goal is to align three of your symbols (X or O) horizontally, vertically, or diagonally on a 3x3 grid.
+Tic Tac Toe is a simple yet strategic game where two players aim to align three of their symbols (X or O) horizontally, vertically, or diagonally on a 3x3 grid.

 ---

 ## Features

-- **Single-Player Mode**: Play against yourself, a random player, or an AI opponent.
+- **Single-Player Mode**: Play against a random player or an AI opponent.
+- **Reinforcement Learning AI**: The computer improves its gameplay by learning from self-play.
-- **Command line display**: Play in the command line.
+- **Command-Line Interface**: Play directly in the terminal.
-- **Interactive Command-Line Interface**: Make your moves via terminal/command prompt.
-- **Graphical interface**: Play with mouse and display.
-- **Input Validation**: Prevents invalid or duplicate moves.
+- **Input Validation**: Ensures valid and unique moves.
-- **Game State Visualization**: The game board updates in real time.
+- **Real-Time Board Updates**: Visualizes the game state after every move.

+---

+## Reinforcement Learning

+The AI uses a reinforcement learning algorithm to optimize its strategy.
+By playing thousands of games against itself, it learns to make better decisions over time.
+Key aspects include:

+- **State-Action Mapping**: Tracks game states and corresponding actions.
+- **Reward System**: Encourages winning moves and penalizes losing ones.
+- **Exploration vs. Exploitation**: Balances trying new moves and leveraging learned strategies.

+This approach demonstrates the power of machine learning in solving simple yet challenging problems.

 ---